Expanding Into New Markets

 Prioritization wins the day

-We had a suspicion that we would see the most interest in prioritization, and we tried to avoid our bias there.
+We had a suspicion that we would see the most interest in prioritization, and we tried to avoid our bias.
 We have since prototyped several activities to validate our assumptions around the UX without investing full development cycles on the Product team.
 Read more about how we prototyped stand-alone activities on our quest to build a fully modular workflow system or “Bring Your Own Workflow.”

 New markets content by conversion